Visit the Kinetico Water Systems website to:

 Boiling your water may not help reduce the cloudiness of your water; it should be filtered.

-If the water is cloudy with a brown, yellow or green color, other contaminants may be in the water.
+If the water is cloudy with a brown, yellow, or green color, other contaminants may be in the water.
 Depending on the contaminant, it may be unsafe to drink or drinking it could cause adverse health effects.
-Turbidity from hardness in water can cause mineral buildup on water fixtures and in pipes and other plumbing.
-Iron and other minerals can cloud water, cause it to taste and smell metallic, or stain fixtures and laundry.
+Other effects could include:

 Kinetico K5 Drinking Water Station